 Believing the objects of our adoration to be the fount of all knowledge, we turn to them for advice on outfit of the day (OOTD), make-up tips, latest trendy hairstyles, what to eat, exercise routines or even how to worship – allowing them to influence our values, and the way we live our lives.

-And when they fall from their pedestals, we still eagerly read of their drunken orgies, expensive rehab facilities, speeding arrests or their high-profile divorce.
+And when they fall from their pedestals, we still eagerly read of their drunken escapades, expensive rehab facilities, speeding arrests or their high-profile divorce.

 It seems like most people (even those in denial) have at least some interest in celebrities of some sort.
 The problem is when interest crosses the line into obsession.